-There is a demonstrated need within the planning period for additional land to be removed from agricultural production and re-designated for the proposed use, given the nature and capacity of undeveloped lands within nearby settlements and/or within other appropriate land use designations.

-The nature of the proposal and whether the use requires special locational requirements or physical features that are only available in the prime agricultural area.

-The amount of land proposed for the new development is the minimum required for the immediate needs of the proposed use.
+- there is a demonstrated need within the planning period for additional land to be removed from agricultural production and redesignated, given the nature and capacity of undeveloped land use designations within nearby settlements or within other land use designations; - the nature of the proposal and whether the use requires special locational requirements or physical features that are only available in the prime agricultural area; - the amount of land proposed for the new development is the minimum required for the immediate needs of the proposed use;

-The level of servicing planned or available for the proposed development is consistent with the servicing hierarchy established in Section 5.5.3 of this Plan for individual on-site water services and individual on-site sewage services.
+• The level of servicing planned or available for the proposed development is consistent with the servicing hierarchy established in Section 5.5.3 of this Plan for municipal waste water services and/or municipal water supply facilities.
 Infrastructure and public services which are planned or available are suitable for the proposed development over the long term and protect public health and safety.

-The proposed use shall be compatible with and not hinder surrounding agricultural operations or other nearby land uses.
+• The proposed use shall be compatible with and not hinder surrounding agricultural operations or other nearby land uses.

-The proposed use, scale and location shall be reviewed to ensure that potential compatibility issues with respect to traffic, noise, dust, odour, spraying, and other agricultural activities and normal farm practices can be prevented or effectively mitigated.
-Further, the proposed shall be appropriately designed, buffered, and/or separated from nearby residential and other sensitive land uses to prevent or mitigate potential impacts from noise, odour, dust, vibration, traffic, lighting, visual intrusion, and other potential off-site impacts and to minimize risk to public health and safety.
+The proposed use, scale and location shall be reviewed to ensure that potential compatibility issues with respect to traffic, noise, dust, odour, spraying and other agricultural activities and normal farm practices can be prevented or effectively mitigated.
+Further, the proposed shall be appropriately designed, buffered and/or separated from nearby residential and other sensitive land uses to prevent or mitigate potential impacts from noise, odour, dust, vibration, traffic, lighting, visual intrusion, and other potential off-site impacts and minimize risk to public health and safety.